5G-ERA/NetApp-Workshop/README.md

 **Unified communication interface** is important in concept of 5G-ERA ML Services.
 Different ML services requires various types of data.
 In our concept, communication between robots and ML service is created in ROS2.

-In animation below, you will see how is robot making request for processing data using ML service.
-Robot sends request through *ML Control Service* (ROS2 service) to begin communication.
-ML Control Service deploys new ROS2 node with dedicated data subsriber / result publisher topics.
-Robot starts sending data and processing results using this topics.
+In the animation below, you will see how a robot makes a request for processing data using ML service.
+The robot sends request through *ML Control Service* (ROS2 service) to begin communication.
+ML Control Service deploys new ROS2 node with dedicated data subscriber / result publisher topics.
+Subsequently, the robot is sending data and obtaining results using these two topics.

 ![Principle of 5G-ERA NetApp](Documentation/Images/ML_service_principles.gif "ML service principles")

 ## Let's start

-First of all, we will get the newest version of source files for this workshop, build the ROS2 packages and ensure, that we will have built packages available in all terminal windows by updating `.bashrc` one last time.
+First of all, we will get the newest version of source files for this workshop, build the ROS2 packages and ensure that we will have the built packages available in all terminal windows by updating `.bashrc` one last time.

 ### Update repository and build ROS2 5G-ERA Reference NetApp
 ```bash